 Machine Guards Protect The Worker From Which Of The Following

 You ever watch someone run a bench grinder without thinking twice about where their fingers are?
-Because of that, most of us don't.
-Here's the thing — we just see the spark and the noise and assume the machine's built to not eat somebody's hand.
+Most of us don't.
+We just see the spark and the noise and assume the machine's built to not eat somebody's hand.
 Turns out, that assumption is doing a lot of heavy lifting — and most of it falls on one unglamorous piece of hardware.

 Machine guards protect the worker from which of the following?
-On the flip side, it's a question that shows up on safety exams, sure, but it's also the kind of thing that decides whether somebody goes home with ten fingers or nine.
+It's a question that shows up on safety exams, sure, but it's also the kind of thing that decides whether somebody goes home with ten fingers or nine.
 The short version is: guards are there to block the stuff you can't see coming — flying chunks, spinning parts, hot metal, and the slow mistakes we all make when we're tired.

 I've read enough incident reports to know the boring guard on the side of a saw is the only reason a lot of those reports don't exist.